trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **Why does protecting private keys matter?**

 You may hear the term private key being used sometimes, we will not get into the details here but there are plenty of places to read further on this topic online.
-For our purposes here a private key is used to read the secure messages / data that someone sends you.
+For our purposes here, a private key is used to read the secure messages / data that someone sends you.
 Only you should have access to this key because anyone with access to the key can read all messages sent to you in the past or in the future.
 This is why it is important to protect the key from exposure and why storing it securely on the OnlyKey is better than on your computer somewhere.

 **What does OnlyKey use keys for?**